justserega/DbTest/README.md

 it offers control database.
 Test framework give you clean database before each tests and you can create test scenario by filling it.
 This approach is significantly more convenient and understandable.
 Tests with real database are simpler and give more confidence that all rights.

+### Influences

+DbTest is inspired by the test approach from  [Ruby on Rails](https://github.com/rails/rails), [Django](https://github.com/django/django), [Yii2](https://github.com/yiisoft/yii2) and many other perfect dynamic language frameworks.
+This approach is a very popular in dynamic languages.

 ### Installation